Aljullu/react-lazy-load-image-component/README.md

 ## Common errors

+### All images are being loaded at once

+This package loads images when they are visible in the viewport.
+Before an image is loaded, it occupies 0x0 pixels, so if you have a gallery of images, that means all images will be in the visible part of the page until the first ones load and start pushing down the other ones.

+To fix this issue, make sure you either set a `height` and `width` props or a `placeholder` to your images.

+### Effects are not working

+You need to import the effect CSS as shown in the [Using effects](#using-effects) code example.

+Also, notice browsers might behave differently while images are loading.
+Some times, while an image is not completely loaded yet, the browser will show a white background behind it, making the effect not to be visible.
+This is an issue with browsers and not something that can be fixed in this package.

 ### Warning: setState(...): Can only update a mounted or mounting component.

 That warning might appear if there are two components using `trackWindowScroll` at the same time.
 Notice it's not possible to have a LazyLoadImage/LazyLoadComponent inside another LazyLoadComponent for now.
 Also, make sure you are passing down `scrollPosition` to all components wrapped inside `trackWindowScroll`.